-Place the chemical reaction glassware (condenser tube, reaction vessel, glass pipette), magnetic stir bar, 50 mL conical centrifuge tubes, and other glassware (e.g., 400 mL glass beaker, 5 mL small graduated glass cylinder, two non-aqueous 20 mL glass vials with white PTFE-lined caps) and other tools/equipment/supplies (e.g., micropipette, new clean micropipette tips in a Ziplock bag, metal spatula/scoopula, tweezers, valved pipette bulb) in the glove box loadlock.
+Place the chemical reaction glassware (condenser tube, reaction vessel, glass pipette), magnetic stir bar, 50 mL conical centrifuge tubes, and other glassware (e.g., 400 mL glass beaker, 5 mL small graduated glass cylinder, two non-aqueous 20 mL glass vials with PTFE-lined caps) and other supplies (e.g., micropipette, new clean micropipette tips in a plastic bag, metal spatula/scoopula, tweezers, valved pipette bulb) in the glove box loadlock.
 Close the loadlock door, pump down the loadlock to vacuum, leave them under vacuum for 2 minutes, purge the loadlock with nitrogen, and then transfer/place the items inside the nitrogen glove box.

-Any residual water and solvents should have evaporated in the loadlock while pumping it down to vacuum, before purging the loadlock with nitrogen.
+NOTE: Any residual water and solvents should have evaporated in the loadlock while pumping it down to vacuum, before purging the loadlock with nitrogen.

-After transferring the items inside the nitrogen glove box, the items (especially the glassware) that are covered with aluminum foil with holes in the foil can now be covered up with another layer of aluminum foil to cover the holes and prevent them from getting dirty inside the nitrogen glove box.
+After transferring the items inside the nitrogen glove box, use another layer of aluminum foil to cover up the items (especially the glassware) that are covered with aluminum foil with holes in the foil, to cover the holes and prevent the items from getting dirty inside the nitrogen glove box.

-The clean items should be left in the nitrogen glove box overnight, with the nitrogen circulating, to remove and filter out any residual water/moisture/humidity from within the nitrogen glove box.
+Leave the clean items in the nitrogen glove box overnight, with the nitrogen circulating, to remove and filter out any residual water/moisture/humidity from within the nitrogen glove box.

 Gold Nanoparticle Synthesis Process (Day 2):

 NOTE: The following steps can be completed on the second day of the synthesis process.

-Set Up and Clean the Glass Condenser Tube and Glass Reaction Vessel:
+Set Up and Clean the Chemical Reaction Glassware & Supplies in the Nitrogen Glove Box:

-Inside the nitrogen glove box, place the glass reaction vessel on top of the fiberglass mesh receptacle on top of the heater/stirrer, and place the condenser tube over the glass reaction vessel, supporting the condenser tube with the stand with the clamp.
+Begin setting up and cleaning the chemical reaction glassware and supplies in the nitrogen glove box.
+Inside the nitrogen glove box, place the glass reaction vessel on top of the fiberglass mesh receptacle on top of the heater/stirrer, and place the condenser tube over the glass reaction vessel, supporting the condenser tube with the stand with the clamps.

+NOTE: Supplementary Figure 3 shows the gold nanoparticle synthesis experimental setup.

+Ensure that the magnetic stir bar is inside the glass reaction vessel.
+Pour ~200 mL of toluene into the glass reaction vessel.
+Place the glass reaction vessel with ~200 mL of toluene onto the stirring heating mantle and lower the glass condenser tube into the reaction vessel.

-Connect the two hoses inside the nitrogen glove box to the water inlet and outlet ports of the condenser tube (inlet port on the bottom of the tube, outlet port on the top of the tube) so that water flows from the bottom of the condenser tube to the top of the condenser tube, cooling it off and condensing the vapor inside.
+Connect the two hoses inside the nitrogen glove box to the water inlet and outlet ports of the condenser tube.

 Outside the nitrogen glove box, place the end of the water outlet drainage hose into the drainage reservoir/sink in the adjacent fume hood.
-You can use a clamp or beaker to hold the hose and keep the hose oriented down into the drain.
+Use a clamp or tape to hold the hose and keep the hose oriented down into the drain.

+Connect the water supply inlet hose to the water supply line on the adjacent fume hood.

+Slowly turn on and monitor the water to ensure it is gently flowing up through the outer chamber of the condenser tube.
+Adjust the water flow as necessary by slightly opening/closing the water valve.

+Allow water to flow through the inlet port on the bottom of the condenser tube, up the condenser tube, and out the outlet port on the top of the condenser tube.

+Ensure that there are no large air bubbles in the water supply and ensure that the hoses are mechanically stable.

-Connect the water supply inlet hose to the DI water supply line on the adjacent fume hood.
-With both the inlet and outlet hoses now connected, slowly fill the outer chamber of the condenser tube with DI water.
-There should not be any large air bubbles in the water supply, and the hoses should be mechanically stable.
-Slowly fill the water until it reaches the top and drains through the drainage hose.
-When performing the nanoparticle synthesis reaction, you should flow a small amount of water through the condenser vessel outer chamber to cool the condenser tube and assist with condensing the toluene vapor.
+NOTE: When boiling solutions in the chemical reaction vessel, slowly flow some water from the bottom of the condenser tube, up through the condenser tube vessel outer chamber, to the top of the condenser tube so that water slowly drains out through the drainage hose.
+This slow but continuous water flow will cool the condenser tube and assist with condensing and recollecting the boiled vapor.